 Resident Assistant Fall 2024- Spring 2025 Selection Process

-- Information Session: All students who intend to apply should review the Information Session at the top of this page prior to starting their applications.
+- Virtual Information Sessions: All students who intend to apply should review the video Information Session at the top of this page prior to starting their applications.
 The video covers details and qualifications for the RA position.
 At any time, you may email questions to firstname.lastname@example.org if you still have questions after watching the information sessions and reviewing the FAQ.